barotto/IBMulator/README.md

 determined with:
 $ fdisk -l hdd.img

-*Nota bene*: if you change the disk type from the default 35 (WDL-330P) to any other type, the automatically created image will be 0-filled and you'll need to use 'fdisk' and 'format' in order to use it.
+*Note*: if you change the disk type from the default 35 (WDL-330P) to any other type, the automatically created image will be 0-filled and you'll need to use 'fdisk' and 'format' in order to use it.
 Also, only types 35 and 38 have accurate timings emulation; any other type have the same performance as type